aris-mav/NMRInversions.jl/docs/src/tutorial.md

 - `Label current selection` will highlight the selected region and add some text in the plot with the weighed average ``T_2`` of that region.
-- `Filter-out current selection` will remove the selected region from the distribution, and it will update the fit and the residuals accordingly on the plot.
+- `Filter-out selection` will remove the selected region from the distribution, and it will update the fit and the residuals accordingly on the plot.
 - `Reset selections` gets you back where you started, removes any selections and brings back filtered-out regions.
+-  `Change y scale` will change the 1st plot from linear scale to log scale and back.
+Only works if there are no negative values (so it will not work for inversion recovery data).
 - `Save and exit` will bring up a window so that you can save your plot as a .png (without the buttons and the slider).